 - CBD oils currently sold as nutritional supplements in the UK are not considered CBPMs

 - Cannabis-based medicines may not be smoked as smoking weed makes it a Schedule 1 drug

 All medical cannabis and medical cannabis products are considered unlicensed drugs, also known as specials.
 This is because they have not gone through the gold standard three-stage clinical trials necessary to prove the correct dosage, efficacy, and safety of the licensed medication.
 As a result, CBPMs can never be prescribed as a first-line drug, and are only considered after all existing licensed options and off label medication (licensed drugs approved for other conditions) have been exhausted.

-This is not the case for already approved cannabis-based drugs such as Sativex.
-Although the National Institute for Health and Care Excellence (NICE) has ruled that Sativex is not cost-effective and is therefore not available on the NHS as a treatment for pain and spasticity in multiple sclerosis.
+This is not the case for already approved cannabis-based drugs such as Sativex, although NICE has ruled that Sativex is not cost-effective and is therefore not available on the NHS as a treatment for pain and spasticity in multiple sclerosis.